JULY 13TH - 18TH

 ongoing lifestyle of neighboring

 In John 13:34–35 Jesus commands, “Love one another.
 As I have loved you, so you must love one another.”
 By living this out daily, others will see Christ through you.
-Challenge yourself to make neighboring a lifestyle—keep praying for, connecting with, and serving your neighbors with the love of Jesus, well beyond these 40 days.
+Challenge yourself to make neighboring a lifestyle—keep praying for, connecting with, and serving your neighbors with the love of Jesus, well beyond this serve week.

 looking to dive a little deeper?